zero waste local moving boxes

 Our reusable product has just 4 simple steps — delivery, use, pickup, and cleaning — repeated over and over again at a local level.
 This isn’t a new idea.
 With the lack of refrigeration in the 1930s, milk was distributed this way using glass containers until the 1960s.

 The reBOX is manufactured in the US from 100% recycled content, used over 100 times for local moves, then recycled at end of life back to the manufacturer.
 This accountability loop is known as a closed-loop lifecycle.
-Nothing to landfill and the water used in the cleaning process is a fraction of that used in creating cardboard (new or recycled).
+The result is nothing to landfill when moving and the water used in the cleaning process is a fraction of that used in creating cardboard (new or recycled).